-If you do this exercise several times, paying attention to color interaction, with time you’ll be able to find an eye-catching palette without really thinking about it.
+Do this exercise several times and pay attention to color interaction.
+Soon, you’ll be able to find an eye-catching palette without really thinking about it.

 And, stepping more and more away from a traditional color wheel contrast, you’ll find more subtle ways to combine color hues.

 Make Your Entire Image About Two or Three Colors

 Color blocking is another great way to understand how colors work together.
 Put blocks and large surfaces of solid color next to each other.
 Stick to simple shapes and bold color tones.